-Ideally pada abhyanga should be done on an empty stomach.
+Ideally pada abhyanga should be done on an empty stomach or after the earlier meal is fully digested.
 We suggest timing this between 1-2 hours after your dinner.
-Best to avoid this just after dinner.
+Best to avoid this immediately after dinner.
 Doing it immediately hampers the reset of pitta and Vata dosha.
 It can also cause digestion issues.

 - Sit comfortably with your back straight.
 Place your feet on an old towel to protect your bed sheet